saraalat/git-group-assigment/Group 1/README.md

 5. The book was adapted to film dozens of times, including Tim Burton's 2010 "Alice in Wonderland".

+6. Johnny Depp was a main character in Tim Burton's 2010 film - "Alice in Wonderland"

 7. The book has never been out of print!
 Since it was published in 1865, it has been translated into 176 languages.